amanstacker/schema-package/readme.txt

 Added TranslatePress compatibility, improved SPG modal visibility, made the “Save for the Post” button sticky, and fixed minor bugs.

 == Changelog ==

+= 1.0.27 =

+* Fixed: Carousel schema was not working.
+* Fixed: Typo Fixed in readme
+* Added: Pot file generatoed for traslation support.
+* Added: Docs links are added on more places

 = 1.0.26 =